 Vulnerability scanning, or software vulnerability scanning, is the process of finding vulnerabilities in software and fixing them before hackers find them and use them against you.
 But what does that really mean?
 What do vulnerability scans do?
-How can they help your business?
+Why are they so important?
 And what’s the best way to use vulnerability scanning to make sure your business stays protected against cyberattacks?

 What is vulnerability scanning?